Climdyn/auto-AUTO/documentation/notes/paper.md

 the Marie Sklodowska–Curie grant agreement no. 956170.
 In addition, funding has been provided through the "Fédération Wallonie-Bruxelles" with the instrument "Fonds Spéciaux de Recherche".
-The authors thank the three referees for their constructive review and their suggestions that helped improve the manuscript.
+The authors thank the three referees for their constructive review and their suggestions that helped improve the code and the manuscript.